openvswitch/ovs/Documentation/internals/contributing/coding-style-windows.rst

 Open vSwitch Windows Datapath Coding Style
 ==========================================

-The :doc:`coding style <coding-style>` guide gives the flexiblity for each platform to use its own coding style for the kernel datapath.
+The :doc:`coding style <coding-style>` guide gives the flexibility for each platform to use its own coding style for the kernel datapath.
 This file describes the specific coding style used in most of the C files in the Windows kernel datapath of the Open vSwitch distribution.

 Most of the coding conventions applicable for the Open vSwitch distribution are applicable to the Windows kernel datapath as well.
-There are some exceptions and new guidlines owing to the commonly followed practices in Windows kernel/driver code.
+There are some exceptions and new guidelines owing to the commonly followed practices in Windows kernel/driver code.
 They are noted as follows:

 Basics